The Secrets of Sullivant's Hill

 Most of this was vague information; people with detailed knowledge were scarce.
 I have not seen any physical evidence of any tunnels.
 However, a few people did seem to know direct or insider information about the secrets of Sullivant's Hill.
 Before I expose the one insider bombshell (bold print below), here are several pieces of first-hand information:

 A fellow who worked as a maintenance engineer at that lunatic asylum (The Ohio State Mental Hospital) in the 1980s told me that the building had a stairwell that reached several additional (abandoned) floors beneath its basement level.
-Farther access to the stairs was thwarted by a cinder block wall, which made him think that it had even more hidden levels.
+A cinder block wall thwarted farther access to the stairs; he believed it had more hidden levels.

-That asylum was built decades before cinder blocks were used in the United States, so that wall had to have been installed later to block access to something, maybe that tunnel.
+That asylum was built decades before cinder blocks were used in the United States, so that wall had to have been installed decades after construction to block access to either more levels or tunnels.
 I don't think we even discussed tunnels.

-FACT: From 1877-1942, this massive asylum was (by far) America's largest building (square footage of floor space).
+FACT: From 1875 to 1942, this massive asylum was (by far) America's largest building (square footage of floor space).
 It was also meant to be America's most terrifying building.
 It was the most extreme example of Kirkbride Architecture ever built.